Asymmetry Analysis of Bilateral Shapes: Hypothesis tests

 \subsection{Testing strategy: compare-then-combine}

 In this approach, separate test statistics are constructed for each feature in the elementary feature vectors.
 The most extreme of these separate test statistics is then used as an overall test statistic.
-Before we give the details, the hypotheses in equation (\ref{originH0H1}) need to be formulated in the union intersection test style (as explained in Section \ref{sec:intro}) as following:
+Before we give the details, the hypotheses in equation (\ref{originH0H1}) need to be formulated in the Union Intersection Test (UIT) style:

 where $H_0^j$: the mean of $j$th unsigned elementary feature between the two groups is the same, whereas $H_1^j$ is that the mean of group 2 is larger than mean of group 1, for $j=1,\dots,J$.